yetianmed/subcortex/README.md

 ### MapGradient

-   Map the functional connectivity gradients for the human subcortex.
+   Map the functional connectivity gradients in the human subcortex.

 ### fMRI-tractoraphy